 In the winter, they retain heat by diffusing heat transfer within the air pockets, located between the panes.
 These air pockets reduce the window’s conductivity, resulting in a better-insulated home.

 To ensure your unit isn’t exposed to moisture, the panes are held in place with a spacer made of a moisture-absorbent material called a desiccant.
 The entire unit is sealed to prevent any inner air from escaping.

 By installing double-pane windows in your home, you will experience the following benefits:

 - Reduced risk of window condensation

 What to Expect with Glass Doctor

 The professionals at Glass Doctor® have experience installing double-pane windows and improving your window insulation for the winter.

 Here’s what you can expect when you schedule an appointment with one of our experts:

 - We arrive at your house in uniform, assess the space and take any necessary measurements for the installation.

-- Once the measurements are complete, we provide a free, upfront quote so you know what you will be paying for.
+- Once the measurements are complete, we provide an upfront quote so you know what you will be paying for.